DumplingSociety/smallchat_demo/README.md

 ## A minimal programming example for a chat server

-This is a fork from https://github.com/antirez/smallchat
+This repository is a fork of https://github.com/antirez/smallchat

 Mainly using it to help me better understating socket programming and adding new features for fun.